 So go ahead and drink this baby whenever you need relief from the winter doldrums—or any doldrums for that matter.

 Pink Velvet Latte

 - 1 cup nut milk of your choice

 - Honey to taste optional

 - Combine all the spices in a small bowl and whisk well.
-Transfer to an airtight glass jar until ready to drink (or for up to 2 months).
+Transfer to an airtight glass jar until ready to drink.

-- To make the latte, place a splash of nut milk and 2 teaspoons of velvet latte mix in a small pot.
+- To make the latte, place a splash of nut milk and 2 teaspoons of the velvet latte mix into a small pot.
 Whisk to combine.

-- Carefully pour into a mug, add honey and enjoy!
+- Carefully pour into a mug, add honey to taste, and enjoy!